GovTechSG/seed-docs-new/configure-cli-tools/configuration-of-common-developer-cli-tools-with-cloudflare-warp.md

 ## Docker

 Docker for Desktop on macOS and Windows relies on virtual machines to host the Docker engine.
-To ensure compatibility with the Cloudflare Certificate, it's necessary to configure the Docker engine accordingly.
+To ensure compatibility with the Cloudflare Certificate, it is necessary to configure the Docker engine accordingly.

 These instructions are provided to ensure the Docker engine functions seamlessly alongside Cloudflare WARP.
 However, it's important to note that this approach is not the recommended method for building production-ready Docker images.